-Amidst all this, the UP Group has remained resilient and achieved a new record after-tax profit of RM606 million for the financial year 2022.
-This represents an increase of RM84 million equal to a 16% improvement when compared with RM522 million achieved in 2021.
-This was mainly a function of higher commodity prices, a very commendable performance in our downstream segments and notably the very gratifying and successful steps taken towards mechanisation and minimising crop losses in an environment of severe labour shortages and weather-related problems.
+Amidst this uncertainty, the UP Group has remained resilient and achieved a new record after-tax profit of RM711 million for the financial year 2023.
+This represents an increase of RM105 million equal to a 17% improvement when compared with the result of RM606 million in 2022.